How to save the relationship? 9 questions to ask yourself

 For example, an introvert may want a close conversation, but also want to be well present and then need some charging time alone before a deeper conversation.

-Or, on some days it may be easier for an introvert to do something active together than to talk in long stretches (For example: exercise together, play board games together with something good in the glass, work together in the garden) than to talk in long stretches, which can also satisfy the extrovert's need for contact and community.
+Or, on some days it may be easier for an introvert to do something active together than to talk for long stretches (For example: exercise together, play board games together with something good in the glass, work together in the garden) than to talk, which can also satisfy the extrovert's need for contact and community.

 The extrovert can also thrive in peace and relaxation, as long as there is a sense of community.
 For example, lying face-to-face on the sofa with each a book, lying next to each other and listening to music, eating a shorter meal together and each going to their own armchair in the living room to do their own work.

 In order to adapt to the lasting differences you have in your relationship, it is important to be honest with yourself and your partner about what your needs are, and at the same time try to be flexible in looking at opportunities to meet the differences.